-Operating Department Practitioner (Integrated Degree) Apprenticeship – Level 6 (accelerated route)
+Operating Department Practitioner Degree Apprenticeship – Level 6 (progression route)

-Operating department practitioners are registered healthcare professionals specialising in caring for people of all ages before, during and after surgery.
+Operating department practitioners are registered healthcare professionals specialising in caring for people before, during and after surgery.

 Operating department practitioners, therefore, mainly work in operating departments.
 They work alongside other professionals, such as doctors and nurses, and take a lead role in ensuring the service user is safe during each stage of the journey through the operating theatre.